Model Selection for Generic Contextual Bandits

 In order to parse this result, we give the following corollary. \begin{corollary} Suppose Algorithm \ref{algo:main_algo_dimensions_unknown} is run with input parameters $\delta \in (0,1)$, and $T_0 = \widetilde{O} \left(d^2\ln^2 \left( \frac{1}{\delta} \right) \right)$ given in Equation (\ref{eqn:T_0_defn}), then with probability at-least $1-\delta$, the regret after $T$ times satisfies

 \end{corollary}

 \begin{remark} The constants in the above Theorem are not optimized.
 The epoch length and the threshold parameter $\varepsilon_i$ can be chosen more carefully.
 For example, if we set the epoch length as $4^i T_0 + 2^i \sqrt{T_0}$ and the threshold $\varepsilon_i$ as $(0.9)^i$, we obtain a worse dependence on $\gamma$.
 Furthermore, the exponent of $\gamma$ can be made arbitrarily close to $4$, by setting $\varepsilon_i = C^{-i}$ in Line $4$ of Algorithm \ref{algo:main_algo_dimensions_unknown}, for some appropriately large constant $C > 1$, and increasing $T_i = (C')^iT_0$, for appropriately large $C'$ ($C'\approx C^4)$. \end{remark} \begin{remark} In this special case of linear bandits, the separability condition boils down to $\gamma > 0$, which comes with the problem setup automatically, since the complexity of the problem is the number of non-zero entries of the underlying true parameter $\theta^*$. \end{remark}

-{\textbf{Discussion - }} The regret of an oracle algorithm that knows the true complexity $d^*$ scales as $\widetilde{O}(d^*\sqrt{T})$ \citep{sparse_bandit1,sparse_bandit2}, matching {\ttfamily ALB-Dim}'s regret, upto an additive constant independent of time. {\ttfamily ALB-Dim} is the first algorithm to achieve such model selection guarantees.
+{\textbf{Discussion - }} The regret of an oracle algorithm that knows the true complexity $d^*$ scales as $\widetilde{O}(d^*\sqrt{T})$ \cite{sparse_bandit1,sparse_bandit2}, matching {\ttfamily ALB-Dim}'s regret, upto an additive constant independent of time. {\ttfamily ALB-Dim} is the first algorithm to achieve such model selection guarantees.